Brain Tumours

 How are Brain Tumours diagnosed?

-2. MRI brain with Spectroscopy
+2. MRI brain scan with Spectroscopy

 3. Functional MRI